Behavioral Analytics and Anomaly Detection Template Macros (Beta)

 Overview

-These template macros are in open beta starting with Panther version 1.112, and are available to all customers.
+These template macros are in open beta and are available to all customers.
+The macros became available via CI/CD in panther-analysis v3.75, and available in the console in v3.80.
 Please share any bug reports and feature requests with your Panther support team.

 These macros work by comparing data in a recent time interval to data in a longer lookback window and determining the level of deviation between the two.